k8sgpt-ai/k8sgpt-operator/README.md

 1. Install the operator from the [Installation](#installation) section.

-2. Follow the [LocalAI installation guide](https://github.com/go-skynet/helm-charts#readme) to install LocalAI.
-No OpenAI secret is required when using LocalAI!
+2. Follow the [LocalAI installation guide](https://github.com/go-skynet/helm-charts#readme) to install LocalAI. (*No OpenAI secret is required when using LocalAI*).

 3. Apply the K8sGPT configuration object:
 ```sh